Nu-invariants of extra-twisted connected sums: Proofs of some intermediate results from local index theory

 \subsection{Adiabatic limits of families of flat tori}

 We consider a family of fibred manifolds~$E\to F\to\R$ as in Section~\ref{2.y}, diagram~\eqref{2.d.13}.
-We will prove Proposition~\ref{Prop2y.2}, which is a special case of the adiabatic limit formula for $\eta$-forms of Bunke, Ma~\cite{BuMa} and Liu~\cite{Liu}, but as an equation of forms, not as an equation of forms up to exact forms.
+We will prove Proposition~\ref{Prop2y.2}, which is a special case of the adiabatic limit formula for \etaforms of Bunke, Ma~\cite{BuMa} and Liu~\cite{Liu}, but as a strict equation of forms, not as an equation modulo exact forms.
 To this end, we will simply compute both sides of the equation.
-We believe that under suitable conditions, the adiabatic limit formula for $\eta$-forms holds in this strict sense for much for general iterated fibre bundles.
+We believe that under suitable conditions, the adiabatic limit formula for \etaforms holds in this strict sense for more general iterated fibre bundles.

 We fix~$y\in\R$; later we will consider the limit~$y\to\infty$.
 For~$x\in\R$, we identify

 The fibration~$E\to F$ is formed by taking the imaginary part.
 The standard Euclidean metric on~$\C$ induces a fibrewise metric on~$E\to\R$.
 The group~$S^1$ acts isometrically by translation in the real direction in~$\C$.